 Cheryl-Ann is passionate about the need to normalize going to therapy and discussing mental health awareness with her students, parents and community.
 She is committed to having consent conversations with her students as a way to educate them about what it means to give and ask for consent and respect the boundaries set by others.
 What Cheryl-Ann loves most about her work is having individual conversations with her students about coping strategies for dealing with stress, anxiety and organization.
 Cheryl-Ann believes in the power of apology to promote healing.
 She uses positive self-talk and quotes from her favorite authors to teach resilience to students.

-In this workshop participants will discuss the importance of engaging students of all ages in consent lessons and what students need to know about consent.
-Learning objectives will be centered around how these lessons can affect school culture, the connection between consent and boundaries, and the parameters of consent that all students need to understand.
-Participants will discuss the importance of recognizing that a student’s home culture must be discussed and that it is important to engage stakeholders in their community in these conversations to allow for a wider reach.
+In this workshop participants will discuss the importance of teaching students of all ages about consent.
+Learning objectives will focus on the connection between consent and boundaries, the parameters of consent that all students need to understand; the importance of recognizing a student’s home culture and how to engage stakeholders in their community in these conversations to allow for a wider reach.

 In this workshop participants will discuss the importance of boundaries, the different types of boundaries, why it’s difficult to set boundaries, how boundaries are connected to self actualization and strategies for responding when people breach or ignore those boundaries.
 Participants will get an opportunity to discuss solutions to personal or professional situations they have encountered.

-In this workshop participants will discuss the definition of mental health, what contributes to positive mental health and self awareness, the difference between stress and anxiety, and strategies for maintaining positive mental health and coping with stress and anxiety.
+In this workshop participants will discuss the definition of mental health, what contributes to positive mental health and self awareness, the difference between stress and anxiety, and strategies for maintaining positive mental health and different ways to cope with stress and anxiety.

 (5 minute read)